 - Nausea and vomiting

-At the ending period of the first pregnancy stage a baby’s organs are starting to develop, so maintaining a healthy diet at this time is also crucial.
+At the end period of the first pregnancy stage a baby’s organs are starting to develop, so maintaining a healthy diet at this time is also crucial.
 You should include a sufficient amount of folic acid in your diet to prevent the baby from neural defects.

 - Raw Eggs